 Large and medium companies, plus small enterprises in the timber sector, need to have implemented by 30 December 2026.
 For micro and small enterprises this deadline falls on 30 June 2027.

 This simplification report is the final substantive offer before enforcement begins.
-What that means in practice: the window to get your compliance architecture in order is shrinking and if you haven't started with preparations this is the time to do it.
+What that means in practice: the window to get your compliance architecture in order is shrinking.
+If you haven't started with preparations this is the time to do it.

-Download the "EUDR 2026 simplification debrief" for a clear and complete overview of all changes.
+Download the "EUDR 2026 simplification debrief" for a clear and complete overview of mentioned changes.